vtex-apps/io-documentation/docs/en/Recipes/store-management/segmenting-the-search-result.md

     userEmail?: string
     // Whether the user is authenticated or not. isAuthenticated?: boolean
-    // Arrrao of selected facets (optionally you can control it by the session itself) selectedFacets?: SelectedFacet[]
+    // Array of selected facets (optionally you can control it by the session itself) selectedFacets?: SelectedFacet[]
 }
 ```